 Testing for wireless interference

-Connect to your network through ethernet.
-(You know - the yellow cable) If the problem goes away after connecting through ethernet, there's a good chance something is interfering with your wireless.
+Connect to your network through ethernet (the cable you use to plug your modem into your wireless router).
+If the problem goes away after connecting through ethernet, there's a good chance something is interfering with your wireless.

 Here's an example of a wireless problem in PingPlotter.
 More detail about what to look for is available in Common Network Problems.